Crafting — Weekly

 About

-Crafting is the sibling letter to Signal.
-Signal reports the B2B SaaS world.
-Crafting reports the senior analytics craft — the skills moving up the premium curve, the tooling reshaping the work, and one concrete move you could finish this week to stay sharp.
+I'm Paul Brown — I lead sales operations by day and spend my nights writing about the senior analytics craft and shipping small AI features.
+Crafting is where I write what I'm seeing in the market and what I'd do this week if I were sitting in your chair.
 Written for Staff and Principal Analytics Engineers, Senior and Staff Data Analysts, Product Analytics Managers, BI and Analytics leadership, and fintech / compliance-focused analytics roles.
+Drafted with Claude, edited and shipped by a human.
 If something I write about is close to a problem you're working on, I'm happy to talk.

 How it's made — view the full prompt Claude receives each week